DavidMorton/Resume/README.md

 **DAVID MORTON - 713-632-5038 - david@isamorton.com**

 **PROFILE**
-I love programming, and I do it well.
-I’m experienced, skilled, focused, passionate, customer-centric, out-of-the-box, and ownership-driven in everything I do, and am looking for a software or data engineering role at a great company with smart people.
+I love programming, and I do it well, and I have a history of learning new frameworks and languages quickly.
+I’m experienced, skilled, focused, passionate, customer-centric, out-of-the-box, and ownership-driven in everything I do.

 **TECHNICAL SKILLS**
 JS, AngularJS, PostgreSQL, C#, .NET, T-SQL, NodeJS, ASP.NET, MVC, TS, JQuery, DI, TDD, Git, VSTO, GIS, etc.